cfeenstra67/multirunner/README.md

 ```
 Using `python3 -m multirunner` instead of `multirunner` can be used if the package is not installed or if there is a name overlap.
 Use the `--help` argument ot view additional options.

-THe CLI will print the average memory and CPU usage statistics to screen after running.
+The CLI will print the average memory and CPU usage statistics to screen after running.

 ## Installation